 Composite Fencing

+Composite fencing is a popular choice with homeowners and businesses alike.
+That’s because it combines the best of wood and plastic fencing materials.
 When installing a new fence or replacing an old one, the choice of fencing material is one of the most important decisions you face.
-Each type of material has advantages and disadvantages, including maintenance, life span, suitability to both the site and any neighborhood codes, as well as the cost of installation.
-Composite is a popular choice as it combines the best of wooden and plastic fencing.
+Each type of material has advantages and disadvantages.
+These include maintenance, life span, and the cost of installation.
+You also must consider whether it’s the right fence for your site, and if it meets neighborhood codes.

 White privacy fence - composite fence